GameLoverNL/intranetv2/README.md

     - Progress notes
         - Admin user/department editors
             For this stage I'm quite happy with the result I got for the editors.
 They're working how they're intended to work and no further changes need to be made for now.
 In a later stage, there will be some more things added, like creating a new department, a new user and when the functionality is there; public service announcements.

+- 19-08-2023
+    - Public service announcements
+        - Prepared the basic functionality, created the model, factory and migration and migrated the database.
+Also prepared the dashboard to display the posts but the controller still needs to be prepared.